By: Marilyn L. Davis

 If you want to be an above-average writer, pay attention; here is your chance to change a bad habit – not editing.
 Diligently look for the problem words, grammar, formatting, or other errors you did not correct in your revision.
 Sometimes a revision will create other issues, for instance, format issues – a too lengthy passage as an example.

 Editing can help you see where another sub-heading will correct that problem.
 Make your article as close to excellent as you can.

 Print Out Your Article – With a Few Twists

 We engage with paper differently than we do with a screen.
 Most studies conclude that we experience heightened attention when we hold the paper in our hands, actively engaging other senses into the reading experience; therefore, it makes sense to edit in print.

 Change some elements before you print; it helps you see your writing differently.

-Rather than print out your draft in your usual font, size or color, change some things.
+Rather than print out your draft in your regular font, size, or color, change some things.
 Modifying other elements before you edit on paper will help you see the problems.
-After you have made differences in font, color, or spacing, print your article and move away from the computer, so you are not tempted to edit your article as you are reading the printed version.
+After you have made differences in font, color, or spacing, print your article and move away from the computer, so you are not tempted to edit your writing as you are reading the printed version.